-2. Affidavit or Affirmation: An affidavit is a sworn declaration of the facts and procedural background pertinent to the motion, set forth in concise, paragraph form, sworn to be true before a notary public.
-Statements in affidavits must be based on personal knowledge.
 Affidavits submitted with a motion should contain only the procedural history of the case and the factual basis of the claim-in other words, affidavits should not contain legal arguments.

 While an affidavit is required for most motions, an affidavit is not required, unless the Court otherwise directs, for motions filed pursuant to Federal Rules of Civil Procedure 12(b)(6), 12(c) or 12(f).
 See L.R.
-7.1(a)(2).
+7.1(b)(2), L.R.
+12.1.